MisaOgura/flashtorch/README.md

 - `flashtorch.utils`: some useful utility functions for data handling & transformation
 - `flashtorch.utils.imagenet`: `ImageNetIndex` class for easy-ish retrieval of class index
 - `flashtorch.saliency.backprop`: `Backprop` class for calculating gradients
+- `flashtorch.activmax.gradient_ascent`: `GradientAscent` class for activation maximization

 You can inspect each module with Python built-in function `help`.
-The output of that is available on [Quick API Guide page](https://github.com/MisaOgura/flashtorch/wiki/Quick-API-Guide) for your convenience.
+The output of that is available on [Quick API Guide](https://github.com/MisaOgura/flashtorch/wiki/Quick-API-Guide) for your convenience.

-## Example notebooks
+## How to use

 Here are some handy notebooks showing examples of using `flashtorch`.